Commission

 Nurys.Camargo@CCCMass.com

-Commissioner Nurys Camargo is a leader in community and political organizing in the Commonwealth of Massachusetts.
-She has dedicated her career to forging opportunities and access for communities of color.
+Commissioner Nurys Camargo is a leader in community organizing in the Commonwealth of Massachusetts.
+She has dedicated her career to forging opportunities and access for communities of color and was recently named to the inaugural class of Amplify LatinX’s ALX100 winners, and Boston Magazine’s 100 Most Influential Bostonians for 2022.

-Commissioner Camargo most recently led statewide, municipal legislative, and community affairs for AT&T as the regional Director of External Affairs for Massachusetts and Rhode Island.
-Prior to her role at AT&T, she launched and led a statewide interagency program, Safe and Successful Youth Initiative (SSYI), for Massachusetts’ Executive Office of Health and Human Services (EOHHS) and the Executive Office of Public Safety and Security (EOPSS).
-At SSYI, Commissioner Camargo established metric systems and managed program outcomes with non-profit leaders and community stakeholders to help reduce recidivism, by extending wrap-around services and transitional programming for proven-risk males ages 17-24 in 11 of the state’s gateway cities.
+Commissioner Camargo also previously led statewide, municipal legislative, and community affairs for AT&T as the regional Director of External Affairs for Massachusetts and Rhode Island.
+Before that, she launched and led a statewide interagency program, Safe and Successful Youth Initiative (SSYI), for Massachusetts’ Executive Office of Health and Human Services (EOHHS) and the Executive Office of Public Safety and Security (EOPSS).
+At SSYI, Commissioner Camargo established metric systems and managed program outcomes with non-profit leaders and community stakeholders to help reduce recidivism by extending wrap-around services and transitional programming for proven-risk males ages 17-24 in 11 of the state’s gateway cities.

 Commissioner Camargo holds a Bachelor of Science in Criminal Justice from Mount Ida College and a Master of Public Administration from Baruch College through the National Urban Fellows Program.